dart-lang/site-www/src/resources/breaking-changes.md

 This page lists the breaking changes in Dart, organized by release and area.
 Complete release notes are available in the [Dart SDK change log][change log].

-According to our [breaking change policy], each listed change contains a link to more information on the change, such as migration guidance, background, reasoning, caveats, and more.
+According to Dart's [breaking change policy][], each listed change contains a link to more information on the change, such as migration guidance, background, reasoning, caveats, and more.

 {{site.alert.note}}
-Changes prior to Dart 3.1.0 and our updated breaking change policy might not have links to additional information.
-More details on some of those changes might be available in their corresponding [change log] entry.
+  Changes prior to Dart 3.1.0 and Dart's updated breaking change policy might not have links to additional information.
+  More details on some of those changes might be available in their corresponding [change log][] entry.
 {{site.alert.end}}

 **Dart has two types of breaking changes**: